Page 2 of 7

 Sometimes that little status block lies.

 Here's another thing.
 If you use Convert Entities on an edge, the resulting line shows all black and the status bar shows Fully Defined.
 But, if you grab the endpoint of the line, you can drag it.
-Now you tell me, is that Fully Defined status worth anything at all? :twisted:
+Now you tell me,

 It's worth something.
 I'm just not sure how much.